GPUNexus/HIP/docs/how-to/hip_porting_driver_api.rst

         return 0;
     }

-HIP Module and Texture Driver API
+HIP module and texture Driver API
 =================================

 HIP supports texture driver APIs.
-However texture reference should be declared in host scope.
-Following code explains the use of texture reference for ``__HIP_PLATFORM_AMD__`` platform.
+However, texture references should be declared within the host scope.
+The following code demonstrates the use of texture references for the ``__HIP_PLATFORM_AMD__`` platform.

 .. code-block:: cpp